-Country Names of incentives Incentive types Description of benefits Chile Tax incentive to private investment in R&D ▶ Tax credits ▶ Tax deductions R&D certified contract with a registered research center: ▶ A tax credit against the taxpayer's corporate tax equivalent to 35% of payments associated with R&D certified contracts entered into with registered research center, with a cap of UTM15,000 (approximately US\$1.2 million). ▶ Taxpayer allowed to deduct as an expense any amounts paid, not deducted as a credit, associated with R&D certified contracts entered into with registered research center.
-R&D project (based on in-house R&D activities): ▶ A tax credit against the taxpayer's corporate tax equivalent to 35% of base composed of total payments made concerning current expenses in tandem with annual quota of depreciation of fixed tangible property acquired within scope of R&D project, with an annual cap of UTM15,000 (approximately US\$1.2 million). ▶ Taxpayer allowed to deduct as an expense any amounts paid, not deducted as a credit, in connection with R&D certified project.
-CORFO grants and line of credits ▶ Cash grants Attraction of International R&D Centers of Excellence: ▶ For Institutional International R&D Centers of Excellence, a maximum of US\$12.8 million in co-financing is provided over eight years. ▶ For Corporate International R&D Centers of Excellence, a maximum of US\$8 million in co-financing is provided over four years.
-Applied R&D Profile Competition: ▶ Beneficiaries receive contribution of up to 80% of total cost of project, with ceiling of CLP15 million (approximately US\$30,000). ▶ Applied R&D Project Competition: ▶ Beneficiaries receive grant of up to 80% of total cost of project, with ceiling of CLP180 million (approximately US\$360,000).
-High Technology Business Innovation Program: ▶ Finances up to 50% of total amount required, with maximum grant ceiling of CLP750 million (approximately US\$1.5 million).
-Technology Consortiums for Innovation: ▶ Co-finances up to 50% of total amount required, with maximum ceiling of CLP5 billion (approximately US\$10 million), with maximum project duration of 10 years.
-Colombia Income tax discount for investment in research, technology development and innovation ▶ Tax discount ▶ Capital allowance of 25% for investments in science, technology and innovation projects aimed at solving business problems, generating new knowledge, satisfying needs or taking advantage of market opportunities and solving existing problems.
+Country Names of incentives Incentive types Description of benefits Chile Accelerated capital cost allowance (CCA) rate and Manufacturing and Processing (M&P) tax credit ▶ Accelerated depreciation and tax credit on the R&amp;D asset ▶ Certain R&amp;D assets used in connection with taxpayer's eligible manufacturing and processing activities may qualify for Class 53 property classification and can be depreciated over approximately four years. ▶ Eligible assets may qualify for federal and/or provincial manufacturing or processing investment tax credits ranging from 4% to 10% (or more) of qualifying expenditures.
+Strategic Innovation Fund ▶ Combination of cash grants and loans ▶ Cash grants and/or favorable loans up to 50% of eligible project costs.
+Chile Tax incentive to private investment in R&D ▶ Tax credits ▶ Tax deductions R&amp;D certified contract with a registered research center: ▶ A tax credit against the taxpayer's corporate tax equivalent to 35% of payments associated with R&amp;D certified contracts entered into with registered research center, with a cap of UTM15,000 (approximately US\$1.2 million). ▶ Taxpayer allowed to deduct as an expense any amounts paid, not deducted as a credit, associated with R&amp;D certified contracts entered into with registered research center.
+R&amp;D project (based on in-house R&amp;D activities): ▶ A tax credit against the taxpayer's corporate tax equivalent to 35% of base composed of total payments made concerning current expenses in tandem with annual quota of depreciation of fixed tangible property acquired within scope of R&amp;D project, with an annual cap of UTM15,000 (approximately US\$1.2 million). ▶ Taxpayer allowed to deduct as an expense any amounts paid, not deducted as a credit, in connection with R&amp;D certified project.